halcy/Mastodon.py/docs/02_return_values.rst

 and everything will work as intended.
 The class used for this is exposed as `AttribAccessDict`.

+Currently, some of these may be out of date - refer to the Mastodon documentation at https://docs.joinmastodon.org/entities/ for when fields seem to be missing.
+This will be addressed in the next version of Mastodon.py.

 User / account dicts
 --------------------
 .. _user dict: